rawiriblundell/sh_libpath/README.md

 . /path/to/init.sh || exit 1

 # Import the function libraries that it provides
+# Without a given extension, ".sh" is assumed
+import sys/os
+# Give a specific extension to load a shell specific lib
-import sys/os.sh
+import utils/git.zsh
+# If you have a full path to a library for whatever reason
-import utils/git.sh
+import /opt/mycompany/some/full/path/to/a/specific/library.sh
+# Or just load all libraries under the text libpath
-import array_split.sh from array import all from text
+import text

 # Check that we have everything we need including shell version, commands and vars
 # This means self-documenting code and fail-fast are handled in one line